sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to fix window resizing when joining a game

 - [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your PD2 folder (replace existing file).
-Start the launcher and disable Windowed mode "-W".
+Start the launcher and disable `Windowed Mode (-W)`.

 Note: You can resize your window now by hovering over the window border and drag it.
 Use `Ctrl+Tab` or `RightAlt+RightCtrl` to unlock your cursor from the window.